Beneor/homology-segment-analysis/README.md

         - folder Group_name (e.g. 'CS-discs-all-specific': specific correlation for CS strain, discs=sections, all fragments)
             - files *.l-nearest-av-y.xls

-The example of the analysis data is given in `./examples/analysis-example`.
+The example of the analysis data is given in `./examples/analysis-examples.tar.gz` archive.

+### Run example
+`./analysis.py examples/Cytocountsdata examples/Xectopicsdata/`

 ## Generation of arranged fragment list
-The script `Fragments-counts.py` in `./additional scripts` folder should be used to generate the list of short matching fragment of a specific length arranged according to the number of their occurrence in genome.
+The script `Fragments-counts.py` in `./Additional scripts` folder should be used to generate the list of short matching fragment of a specific length arranged according to the number of their occurrence in genome.
 Place this script in the folder containing fragment sequences (`-l<length>-fragments`) and run there:
 `python3 Fragments-counts.py`